abcdesktopio/docs/opsdocs/docs/index.md

 ## abcdesktop.io: a docker VDI service

-abcdesktop.io provides a way to run grapicals applications securely isolated in a docker container, and use a web browser HTML5 as display device.
+abcdesktop.io provides a way to run graphics software securely isolated in a docker container, and use a web browser HTML5 as display device.
 Because docker containers are lightweight and run without the extra load of an operating system, you can run many graphical applications on a single kernel or even on a kubernetes cluster.

 ![screenshot-applications](img/screenshot-applications.png)